My eastern days

 My eastern days…

-Are the throbbing and hypnotic call of the muezzins,
+Are the throbbing and hypnotic call of the muezzins

 Are the beige and oppressive dust covering the city

-Are the smell of old cigarettes on the seats of taxis,
+Are the smell of old cigarettes on the seats of taxis

-Are the indecent gaze of men on women’s modesty,
+Are the indecent gaze of men on women’s modesty

 Are the hanging roads slaloming between the tops of mosques

-Are the white smoke shisha filtered by male mustaches
+Are the white shisha smoke filtered by male mustaches

 Are the touch of your warm skin at night.